Building a Workshop in a Garage Expences

 Garage workshop for cabinet making

-If possible, transfer the things you need to another room or attic.
-However, if that is not possible, assign a portion of the garage for storage and the remaining space for your workshop.
+If you've got important stuff you can't bear to part with, shove it in another room or the attic.
+If that's not happening, at least carve out a little corner of the garage for storage and claim the rest for your workshop.

 Step 1: Plan the Design